 The Best Cheap Bass Guitar Selection Methodology

-The first Edition was published in 2016.
-The current edition was published on July 15, 2024
+The first edition was published in 2016.
+The current edition was published in August 2025.

 We looked at highly rated bass guitars in the sub $300 range that meet these criteria: have a standard 4-string setup, have fretted fingerboards, come with magnetic pickups, and are readily available at major gear retailers in the USA.